GServlet/gservlet-site/content/contribute/_index.md

 * send us a pull request

 ## Continuous Integration
-As a continuous integration platform, [Travis CI](https://travis-ci.com/GServlet/gservlet-api) supports our development process by automatically building and testing code changes, providing immediate feedback on the success of the change.
+As a continuous integration platform, [Travis CI](https://travis-ci.com/GServlet/gservlet-api) supports our development process by automatically building and testing code changes, providing immediate feedback on success or failure.

 ## Continuous Code Quality
 To eliminate bugs and vulnerabilities, the sources files are tested with [SonarCloud](https://sonarcloud.io/dashboard?id=GServlet_gservlet-api).